MetalPizzaCat/gobscript/readme.md

 # Running code

+## File mode

+File mode is used to run scripts saved in the file and simply runs provided file and exits the program once it is done.

 To run code simply use `gsh` app with `-i` argument to run code from file.

+## Interactive mode

+Interactive mode is used for running short code snippets and exploring various language features.
+It can be accessed by calling `gsh` with no arguments provided

 # Building